UMich-TAD-Lab/twoyear/README.md

 6. Choose "CVS / Microsoft Excel (raw data)" and click "Export Data"
 7. Click on the Excel icon to download the raw data
 8. Put the data file somewhere safe (e.g. Desktop, Documents) and rename it (e.g. "data", "measure")

+## How to get the original Wave 15 data

+1. Go to the Fragile Families server
+2. Go to "Data Cleaning Protocol"
+3. Click on your measure's folder
+4. In your measure's folder, click on the folder called "Cleaned Data"
+5. Find the original .sav data file, *copy it*, and paste *the copy* to your Desktop
+  - Do not touch any files ending in .sps or .spv
+  - _**Be very careful to NOT mess with the original .sav data file in ANY way!**_
+6. On your Desktop, open the copy of the .sav file in SPSS (not the Output file, ignore that)
+7. Click File --> Export --> CVS Data
+8. Save the csv file to your Desktop
+9. Close SPSS, don't save the Output file
+10. Rename the original csv file to something else (e.g. "data_original", "nameofmeasure_wave15")